tylerpaige/portfolio/source/about/index.md

 ---

-I am a recent graduate from The Cooper Union School of Art in New York.
+I am an artist who works in sound, video, and interfaces; and I live in New York.
 Currently, I am a graphics developer at the Wall Street Journal.
 I am interested in <div class="split-container"><div class="split-left">how text can be combined in multiple forms to create compelling stories — similar to how we discuss "multimedia" stories.</div><div class="split-right">how we can think about websites as durational experiences more like video games and less like newspapers</div></div>

 My work at the Journal falls mostly under the very broad category of "digital editorial design".

+Right now I am interested in: <div class="split-container">How to dissect a photo and power a narrative</div>

 ---